 Debt help is offered from non-profit agencies and other organizations, including government approved agencies.
 There are countless ways to get assistance with reducing or paying down debt, including medical billing advocates and credit counselors.
 For example, the National Foundation for Credit Counseling says non-profit certified specialists that offer free credit counseling services can have a 60% success rate.
 Also, learn about credit card hardship programs.

-Government sponsored job training and free child care subsidies
+Government job training and free child care subsidies

-Several federal government agencies are focused on helping people find a job or gain new skills.
+Several federal government agencies are focused on supporting people and helping them find a job or gain new skills.
 Today’s workforce is very competitive and employers are demanding certain skills or training.
-State and federal programs including One-Stop Career Centers, the Workforce Investment Act, and local employment centers can help the under and unemployed.
+State and federal assistance programs including One-Stop Career Centers, the Workforce Investment Act, and local employment centers can help the under and unemployed.
 Continue reading One-Stop Career Centers.

 Anyone who needs more money can also get cash from work from home jobs.
 There are positions with state or federal government affiliated agencies, private employers, non-profits and even Internet companies as well as websites.
 All of these will pay cash as a form of financial help.